What is Bennington’s Tax Rate?

 What types of payment does the Town of Bennington accept?

 The Town of Bennington accepts cash, certified bank checks, cashiers check, personal checks drawn form a local bank or a money order.
 We do not accept post-dated checks.
-At this time the Town of Bennington is unable to accept debit or credit cards for payment.

 When does my account start to accrue interest?

 The interest rate accrues at 12% annually and it begins the day after the due date noted on your bill.